Non-diagonal Lindblad master equations in quantum reservoir engineering: Abstract

 \section{Abstract}

 Reservoir engineering has proven to be a practical approach to control open quantum systems, preserving quantum coherence by appropriately manipulating the reservoir and system-reservoir interactions.
-In this context, for systems comprised of different parts, it is common to describe the dynamics of a subsystem of interest by making an adiabatic elimination of the remaining components of the system.
-This procedure often leads to an effective master equation for the subsystem that is not in the well-known Gorini-Kossakowski-Lindblad-Sudarshan form (here called standard Lindblad form).
-Instead, it has a more general structure (here called generalized Lindblad form), which explicitly reveals the dissipative coupling between the various components of the subsystem.
-Moreover, for systems weakly coupled to a reservoir, the presence of counter-rotating terms in the interaction Hamiltonian or the nonstationarity of the reservoir state guarantees that the master equation describing the system of interest will be of the generalized Lindblad form.
-In this work, we present a set of dynamical equations for the first and second moments of the canonical variables for linear systems, bosonic and fermionic, described by generalized Lindblad master equations.
+In this context, for systems comprised of different parts, it is common to describe the dynamics of a subsystem of interest by performing an adiabatic elimination of the remaining components of the system.
+This procedure often leads to an effective master equation for the subsystem that is not in the diagonal form of the Gorini-Kossakowski-Lindblad-Sudarshan master equation (here called diagonal Lindblad form).
+Instead, it has a more general structure (here called non-diagonal Lindblad form), which explicitly reveals the dissipative coupling between the various components of the subsystem.
+In this work, we present a set of dynamical equations for the first and second moments of the canonical variables for linear Gaussian systems, bosonic and fermionic, described by non-diagonal Lindblad master equations.
 Our method is efficient and allows one to obtain analytical solutions for the steady state.
-Further, we include as a review some covariance matrix methods for which our results are particularly relevant, paying special attention to those related to the measurement of entanglement.
-Finally, we prove that the Duan criterion for entanglement is also applicable to fermionic systems.
+We supplement our findings with a review of covariance matrix methods, focusing on those related to the measurement of entanglement.
+Notably, our exploration yields a surprising byproduct: the Duan criterion, commonly applied to bosonic systems for verification of entanglement, is found to be equally valid for fermionic systems.
+We conclude with a practical example, where we revisit two-mode mechanical entanglement in an optomechanical setup.
+Our approach, which employs adiabatic elimination for systems governed by time-dependent Hamiltonians, opens the door to examine physical regimes that have not been explored before.